algbio/flowtigs/README.md

 Follow this [link](https://www.rust-lang.org/tools/install) and follow the instructions to install rustup.

-## Running ggcat
+## 2. Running ggcat

-ggcat takes reads as input and outputs a file that can be used by flowtigs, see [example](https://github.com/elieling/flowtigs-data) of the input and output format of ggcat.
+[ggcat](https://github.com/algbio/ggcat) takes reads as input and outputs a file that can be used by flowtigs, see [example](https://github.com/elieling/flowtigs-data) of the input and output format of ggcat.
 Download ggcat with the following commands
 ```
 git clone https://github.com/algbio/ggcat --recursive
 cd ggcat/